Early Check-In Fees: Late Checkout Costs 2026

 Service Fee Range Notes

-Early Check-In $25 – $75 Depends on availability
+Early Check-In $25 – $75 Depends on room availability

-Hourly Charges Varies Can lead to unexpected costs
+Hourly Charges Varies Can add up fast

-Loyalty Status Variable Complimentary options not guaranteed
+Loyalty Status Variable Free options are not guaranteed

 Flexibility vs. Charges